Color symmetry and ferromagnetism in Potts spin glass: Introduction

+The critical value $t_\cc$ also corresponds to the point where the variational representation in~\eqref{e.f(t,0)=hopf_lax_path} of $\lim_{N \to \infty} F_{\beta,N}(t,0)$ transitions from having a unique maximizer to multiple maximizers. \end{theorem}

-Next, we make two comments on the model: \begin{itemize} \item Notice that at $x=0$, the law of the overlap (at each $N$) is always color-symmetric at any $t$, and thus so is its limit.
-When $t>t_\cc$, due to the color symmetry breaking, the optimal path of the Parisi formula is not color-symmetric.
-Hence, in this supercritical regime, the overlap does not converge to the optimal path.
-An analogous statement can be said about the self-overlap at $t>t_\cc$. \item Also, notice that, since $t_\cc > 0$, the color symmetry is always preserved at $t = 0$ for every $\beta$.
-In this case, the Hamiltonian is given by~\eqref{e.H(0,0,sigma)=}, where the self-overlap correction is present.
-This correction can be interpreted as subtracting from $\beta H_N(\sigma)$ the ``correct'' amount of ferromagnetic interaction.
-Furthermore, at $t = 0$, the Parisi formula (see~\eqref{e.Parisi_formula}) is an infimum, as in the Sherrington--Kirkpatrick model, whereas for every $t > 0$, the Parisi formula takes the max-min form, as in~\eqref{e.f(t,0)=hopf_lax_path}. \end{itemize}
+It is natural to expect that ferromagnetism implies color symmetry breaking, as the ferromagnetic phase favors one color over the others.
+However, it is noteworthy that these two phase transitions occur simultaneously, despite being associated with distinct types of order parameters.
+We make two comments on the model at $x=0$: \begin{itemize} \item The law of the overlap $N^{-1}\sigma\sigma'^\intercal$ is color-symmetric (invariant under the action in~\eqref{e.permute_spin}) for all $t$, and therefore so is its limit (if exists).
+However, for $t > t_\cc$, due to the breaking of color symmetry, an optimal path $\pi$ in the Parisi formula~\eqref{e.f(t,0)=hopf_lax_path} is no longer color-symmetric.
+Consequently, in this supercritical regime, $N^{-1}\sigma\sigma'^\intercal$ does not converge to $\pi$.
+An analogous statement applies to the self-overlap when $t > t_\cc$.

+\item Since $t_\cc > 0$, color symmetry is always preserved at $t = 0$ for any $\beta$.
+In this case, the Hamiltonian is given by~\eqref{e.H(0,0,sigma)=}, where a self-overlap correction is included.
+This correction can be interpreted as subtracting from $\beta H_N(\sigma)$ the appropriate amount of ferromagnetic interaction.
+Consequently, at $t = 0$, the Parisi formula~\eqref{e.sP(x)=}--\eqref{e.Parisi_formula} takes the form of an infimum, as in the Sherrington--Kirkpatrick model, whereas for all $t > 0$, it assumes a sup-inf structure, as in~\eqref{e.f(t,0)=hopf_lax_path}.